open-edge-insights/video-ingestion/docs/rtsp_doc.md

         must be started using VLC with the following command:

         `cvlc -vvv file://<absolute_path_to_video_file> --sout '#gather:rtp{sdp=rtsp://<SOURCE_IP>:<PORT>/<FEED>}' --loop --sout-keep`

+        **Note:** `<FEED>` in the cvlc command can be `live.sdp` or it can also be avoided.
+But make sure the same RTSP URI given here is used in the ingestor pipeline config.

   * RTSP cvlc based camera simulation